RAPID-Platform-Projects/Rapid-Docs/training/Navigating Explorer - Part 1/0-Welcome/0-Welcome.md

 Welcome to the first workshop in the Rapid Training Package.
 This workshop is aimed to be our most foundational session and will teach the beginner-friendly basics of working within the Rapid Explorer experience.

-In this course, we will begin with the basics of using Rapid.
-We will discuss:

-- Navigating around your site
-- Creating, editing, and deleting data
-- Useful terminology

 ## Topics Covered

 In this training package, we will learn about the following key concepts: